VariantSync/Vatras/README.md

 #### Paper-to-Library Correspondence

-Some formalizations in the library differ slightly from their in-paper-representation.

-- The reason is that in this library, we generalized over the type of variants `V`.
-In the paper, this type is fixed to rose trees (see Definition 3.1), which we also formalized in [src/Framework/Variants.agda](src/Framework/Variants.agda) as type `Rose`.
-Many proofs do not require variants to be rose trees though but instead only require that variants have a constructor for artifacts `a -< e , ... , e >-` (which `Rose` [does](src/Framework/Variants.agda)).
-This generalization allows us to also formalize other variability languages such as Gruler's language (see [src/Lang/Gruler.agda](src/Lang/Gruler.agda) within our library.
-- Also generalizing over the annotation language `𝔽` was rather easy in the paper but requires to carry around that `𝔽` in Agda a lot.
+Our Agda formalization exhaustively formalizes all definitions, theorems, and proofs from our paper.
 The following table shows where each of the definitions, theorems, and proofs from the paper are formalized in this library.

-Note that this table is exhaustive.
+> Note to the OOPSLA Artifact Reviewers:
+> The table thereby demonstrates that our artifact is _consistent_ and _complete_, and reproduces the results from the paper formally.

 | statement       | notation in paper                 | name in our Agda Library                                           | file                                                                                                 | notes                                                                                                                                                              |
 |-----------------|-----------------------------------|--------------------------------------------------------------------|------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|